 (Please don’t worry.
 Neither Labyrinth nor Traipse will use any of your personal contact information in any way other than for the direct needs of this puzzle hunt.
 The need to register is only to facilitate tracking teams for prize eligibility and for access to puzzle levels at the appropriate times.)

 The more puzzles you solve and the faster you solve them, the more likely you are to win some awesome prizes!
 Prizes will be awarded at the finale event at Labyrinth Games & Puzzles on Saturday, October 19.
 The finale is from noon to 4pm, and your team must be present for the entire event to be eligible to win.
-The list of prizes will be posted soon!
+Check out the full list prizes here!

 But wait—what's a puzzle hunt?